Skip to Content

 The following applies to the ingredients: Levothyroxine (found in Synthroid)

-The timing of meals relative to your levothyroxine dose can affect absorption of the medication.
+The timing of meals relative to your oral levothyroxine dose can affect the absorption of the medication.
 Therefore, levothyroxine should be taken on a consistent schedule with regard to time of day and relation to meals to avoid large fluctuations in blood levels, which may alter its effects.
-In addition, absorption of levothyroxine may be decreased by foods such as soybean flour, cotton seed meal, walnuts, dietary fiber, calcium, and calcium fortified juices.
+In addition, absorption of levothyroxine may be decreased and/or delayed by foods such as soybean flour, cotton seed meal, walnuts, dietary fiber, calcium, calcium fortified juices and grapefruit or grapefruit juice.
 These foods should be avoided within several hours of dosing if possible.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 The following applies to the ingredients: Levothyroxine (found in Synthroid)